A food intolerance is difficulty digesting certain foods and having an unpleasant physical reaction to them.

-Once you have a good idea which foods may be causing your symptoms, you can try excluding them from your diet one at a time and observing the effect this has.
+Once you have an idea of which foods may be causing your symptoms, you can try excluding them from your diet 1 at a time and observing the effect this has.

 Consider seeing a dietitian to make sure you're receiving all your recommended daily nutrients while you do this trial.
 Find a registered dietitian.

 Never restrict your child's diet unless this has been advised by a dietitian or your doctor.

 If you regularly have diarrhoea, bloating, tummy pain or skin rashes but you're not certain of the cause, see a GP.

 A GP may be able to diagnose the cause from your symptoms and medical history.
 If necessary, they'll order tests, such as blood tests.